ryancramerdesign/ProcessWire/README.md

 Replace domain.com with the hostname(s) your site runs from.

-### Upgrading from ProcessWire 2.2

-1. Follow the general upgrade process above.
-You *will* want to replace your /index.php and .htaccess file as well.
-2. Clear your modules cache (see section below).
-3. Login to ProcessWire admin.
-You may get an error on the first web request you try, but that should only happen once, so just reload the page.

-**To clear your modules cache:** Remove all of these files:
-/site/assets/cache/Modules.*

 ### Upgrading from ProcessWire 2.1

 1. First upgrade to [ProcessWire 2.2](https://github.com/ryancramerdesign/ProcessWire/tree/2.2.9).